cloudmesh-community/sp19-516-121/scala.md

 println("hello world from scala!")
 ```

-:o: this only explains repl, but not how to call the interpreter from the terminal

 Now copy the line above into a teext file and name it helloworld.scala.
 Form the terminal
 run the following command: